DataDog/documentation/content/en/workflows/trigger.md

 ## Manually trigger a workflow from a Dashboard

-Before you can trigger a trigger a workflow from a Dashboard, you need to connect the workflow to the dashboard.
+To trigger a workflow from a Dashboard, add the Run Workflow widget:

-To connect your workflow to a Dashboard:
 1. From your Dashboard, click **Add Widget**.
 1. Search for `workflows` and add the **Run Workflow** widget.
 1. Under **Select the workflow**, find your workflow in the dropdown menu.